Melbourne in 3 Days

 When we arrive, there is a craft fair taking place, so we are able to go inside and admire the beautifully frescoed interior.

-Royal Exhibition Building interior
+Royal Exhibition Building Interior

 Melbourne Museum

 Also in Carlton Gardens is the Melbourne Museum.
 This large modern building covers the natural and cultural history of Victoria from dinosaurs to the city’s favourite racehorse.
-Tickets cost $15.

 Melbourne Museum